 Becoming an EverGreen member demonstrates a profound commitment to SKLT’s mission and assures its financial stability.
 You too can leave a lasting gift to protect South Kingstown’s open space in perpetuity.
 Future generations will be grateful to you for having the vision to preserve this beautiful land.
 If you have included SKLT in your estate plans, please let us know so we may thank you for your generosity and welcome you as an EverGreen Member.

 Please consider leaving SKLT a legacy of your own.
-To learn more, contact Anne O’Neill, Development Director, email@example.com or 401-789-0962.
+To learn more contact us at 401-789-0962 or email@example.com.

 Bequest Through a Will or Trust.
 The most popular and simplest way to make a legacy gift is under your Will or Trust.
 You can provide a specific dollar amount, a percentage, a residual amount, real estate, or tangible property to SKLT.
 This provision can be made through a new Will or Trust or added to a codicil or amendment to your existing document.
 The following sample language may be used in a codicil to your Will: